 The ductus arteriosus is a normal connection between the pulmonary artery and aorta; it is necessary for proper fetal circulation.
-At birth, the rise in Pa o 2 and decline in prostaglandin concentration cause closure of the ductus arteriosus, typically beginning within the first 10 to 15 h of life.
-If this normal process does not occur, PDA results (see Figure: Patent ductus arteriosus.).
+At birth, the rise in PaO2 and decline in prostaglandin concentration cause closure of the ductus arteriosus, typically beginning within the first 10 to 15 hours of life.
+If this normal process does not occur, the ductus arteriosus will remain patent (see figure Patent ductus arteriosus Patent ductus arteriosus ).

 Premature infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
 A heart murmur occurs in the pulmonary area; the murmur may be continuous, systolic with a short diastolic component, or only systolic, depending on the pulmonary artery pressure.
 Some infants have no audible heart murmur.

 Diagnosis is suggested by clinical examination, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.